The Young and the Hopeless: Touring and TV appearances

 Between late June and mid-August 2002, Good Charlotte appeared on that year's Warped Tour.
 The Madden brothers embarked on an Australian promotional tour, which included appearances on The Panel and whatUwant, in addition to a performance for Triple M. The band appeared on Late Night with Conan O'Brien in early October, before supporting No Doubt on their arena tour for a few shows; Good Charlotte unsuccessfully tried to appear on the whole trek, but were eventually replaced by Garbage.
 In October and November, Good Charlotte embarked on a headlining US tour, and appeared at three shows of the Boom Boom Huck Jam tour.
 Later in November, the band appeared on Last Call with Carson Daly.
 They then went on a short UK tour, which ended with a supporting slot for Our Lady Peace.
-Upon returning to the US, they playeed a variety of radio festivals, and concluded the year with a performance at MTV's New Year's Eve broadcast in New York City.
+Upon returning to the US, they played a variety of radio festivals, and concluded the year with a performance at MTV's New Year's Eve broadcast in New York City.
 They started 2003 with Japanese and European tours, with New Found Glory in January and February 2003.
 On February 24, 2003, Good Charlotte appeared on The Tonight Show with Jay Leno, and soon afterwards, went to Australia and New Zealand.

 After a performance on Saturday Night Live, they co-headlined the three-month long Honda Civic Tour with New Found Glory between April and June 2003.
 The first half the trek was supported by Less Than Jake and Roger Miret and the Disasters, with MxPx supporting the second half.
 In mid-June 2003, the Madden brothers sung at KROQ Weenie Roast acoustically because Good Charlotte's guitarist Martin had to attend a wedding.
 In August, the group performed at the MTV Video Music Awards.
 When playing at the Reading and Leeds Festivals, the audience's reaction was very negative and some of them bottled the band.
 Between September and November, the group embarked on a headlining US arena trek, the first half of which was supported by Mest and Something Corporate, while the remaining half was supported by Eve 6 and Goldfinger.
 The Living End were also due to support, but had to cancel, citing issues with their US visas.
 On November 12, 2003, Good Charlotte appeared on Total Request Live.
 In December, the group went toured the UK with Sugarcult and Mest.
 In January 2004, the group performed various shows in Japan.